mropert/mropert.github.io/_posts/2018-02-02-pic_pie_sanitizers.md

 Package managers (and to a lesser extent build systems) can help with that but are still far from perfect on the matter.

-In the end the easiest solution might simply be to always compile with `-fPIE`, and let the final linker decide if it wants a PIE or not.
+In the end the easiest solution might simply be to always compile with `-fPIC`, and let the final linker decide if it wants a PIE or not.
 I did not run the benchmarks, but it seems like the impact is negligible for general purpose x86_64 code.
 It is not as easy on x86 32 bits: according to [this paper](http://nebelwelt.net/publications/files/12TRpie.pdf), you should expect a 10% overhead on average.

+There is also an impact from using `-fPIC` in cases where only `-fPIE` would have been enough, but it is different to quantify.
+If there are compilers/linkers gurus among my readers, I would be glad to have the exact details.
+I would expect an even smaller than between `-fPIC` and nothing.
+When in doubt, you could try to benchmark both on your use case and decide whether or not it's worth patching all your toolchain to handle that properly, especially given the weak support from existing build tools.

 As for my random bug, as it turned out TSAN didn't find anything either, but at least I got a topic for my blog :)

+<sup>1</sup> I know, "PIE executable" is an unecessary repetition, like PDF file.